-8.4.1.
-No political or advertising signs shall be displayed on town property, except at polling places on the day of election.
+No political or advertising signs shall be displayed on Town property, except at polling places on the day of election.
 Political signs placed at polling places shall comply with the following requirements:

-a.
-No political sign shall be placed or held inside or on the polling place building or closer than 150 feet from the entrance of the building;

-b.
-Political signs may be displayed at polling places on the day of the election only;

-c.
-Political signs may be displayed at polling places beginning one hour prior to the opening of the polls and must be removed no more than one hour after the polls close;

-d.
-The candidate wishing to display such signs shall comply with Sections 8.4.2 and 8.4.4 of this Bylaw; and e.
-Advertising signs shall not be permitted at polling places.
+- A. No political sign shall be placed or held inside or on the polling place building or closer than 150 feet from the entrance of the building; - B. Political signs may be displayed at polling places on the day of the election only; - C. Political signs may be displayed at polling places beginning one hour prior to the opening of the polls and must be removed no more than one hour after the polls close; - D. The candidate wishing to display such signs shall comply with §§ 232-2 and 232-4 of this by-law; and - E. Advertising signs shall not be permitted at polling places.

+§ 232-2.
+Placement within Town boundaries.

-8.4.2.
-Any candidate wishing to place political signs within Carver's Town Boundaries, shall pay a refundable deposit of \$25.00 to the Building Inspector prior to the placement of such signs.
+Any candidate wishing to place political signs within Carver's Town boundaries shall pay a refundable deposit of \$25 to the Building Inspector prior to the placement of such signs.